Revision 23-3; Effective Sept. 22, 2023

 A person whom HHSC designates as controlling may or may not be someone whom the operation had identified as having that status.
 See 26 TAC Section 745.905.

 designated perpetrator: A person who is listed in the DFPS Central Registry and is found by DFPS or HHSC Provider Investigations (PI) to have abused or neglected a child, but who has not exhausted his or her right to an administrative review or due process hearing.
 See 26 TAC Section 745.731(a) and Texas Family Code Section 261.401.

 designee: See governing body designee.

 designee status in IMPACT: See IMPACT designee.

 director: The adult designated to have the daily on-site responsibility for the operation of the licensed child day care center operation, including maintaining compliance with the minimum standards and CCR laws.
-See 26 TAC §746.1001.
+See 26 TAC Section 746.1001.

-disposition: Action taken or recommended on an operation’s licensing status as a result of the findings of an investigation or inspection.
+disposition: Action taken or recommended on an operation’s licensing status because of the findings of an investigation or inspection.

 district court: Felonies and civil cases are heard in district court and are prosecuted by the district attorney.